Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 #### Constrained by vote frequency

-Let's say we have scored all the posts in ```N```.
-Since voting is **rate limited**, each time a vote is cast the next vote's power is reduced, and it is restored slowly in periods of voting inactivity.
+Let's say we have scored all the new posts we're interested in.
+Since voting is **rate limited** (by time), each time a vote is cast the next vote's power is reduced, and it is restored slowly in periods of voting inactivity.

 From the [Steem White Paper](https://steem.io/SteemWhitePaper.pdf), pg 18: